facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Picture a chef eager to open his own restaurant so he can create exciting menus of delicious food for his target clients.
 When he strikes out on his own, a franchise offers him a financial incentive to open one of their restaurants.
 In exchange for the upfront check from the franchise, the chef trades away his control and potential business value as the franchise defines most aspects of his business, including brand, operation, menu, quality, and more.

 Leaving one broker-dealer and going to another is similar to the chef who was lured by the upfront payout from the franchise.
-Broker-dealers offer advisors a payout to join their firm, some multiple of their trailing 12 months upfront, which is essentially a loan that is forgiven over a pre-determined period of time, typically after seven years.
+Broker-dealers offer advisors a payout to join their firm, some multiple of their trailing 12 months upfront, that is essentially a loan that is forgiven over a pre-determined period of time, typically after 7 years.

 While the upfront payout can be tempting, it doesn’t come for free.
 Important decisions like who to custody with, which investment platform to use, which products are available, and more are decided by the wirehouse, broker-dealer, or bank.
 This creates inherent conflicts of interest as the advisor can’t always choose what is in his or her clients’ best interests.

-Thinking of long-term succession planning, RIAs and hybrid RIAs who own their own client books have a larger pool of potential buyers than advisors affiliated with a captive BD, and benefit from the opportunity to create long-term capital gain as the firm grows.
+Thinking of long-term succession planning, RIAs who own their own client books have a larger pool of potential buyer than advisors affiliated with a BD and also benefit from the opportunity to create long-term capital gain as the firm grows.

 The sale of a successful RIA could return a large multiple of earnings before owner compensation (EBOC).
 For example, in September 2019, Goldman Sachs acquired United Capital, an independent RIA, for $750 million in cash.
-The IRS would have taxed this as capital gains at 20% rather than as income at 49%.
+The IRS would have taxed this as capital gains at 20 percent rather than as income at 49 percent.

 Claiming True Independence